DevsArtisans/GCSW-Service/Readme.md

-This is Github Integration with Jira validation
+This is Github Integration with Jira validation <br />

-Also zappier PR Approval
+Also zappier PR Approval <br />